 Dmae talks with Tim Dang, cialis one of the most influential Asian American/Pacific Islander theatre leaders in the country.
-After 23 years, order Dang recently stepped down as artistic director of East West Players in Los Angeles, the longest running professional theatre of color in the U.S. Dang was also instrumental in co-founding the Consortium of Asian American Theaters and Artists Alliance (CAATA).
+After 23 years, Dang recently stepped down as artistic director of East West Players in Los Angeles, the longest running professional theatre of color in the U.S. Dang was also instrumental in co-founding the Consortium of Asian American Theaters and Artists Alliance (CAATA).
 Every two years CAATA has a weeklong ConFest, a conference and festival.
 This year the 5th ConFest is October 1-9 and hosted by the Oregon Shakespeare Festival in Ashland.

 This year’s theme, Seismic Shifts: Leading Change in the American Theater, will engage attendees and local communities in passionate dialogues about social injustice and inequity in American culture.
 See the schedule!